LiuYuWei/google-adk-workshop-code/README.md

-# Agentic AI Developer Day Taipei 2025 ADK Workshop
+# Google ADK Workshop

-This repository contains projects for the Agentic AI Developer Day 2025 Taipei ADK Workshop.
+This repository contains projects for the Google ADK Workshop.
 It features two distinct agents developed using the Google Agent Development Kit (ADK).

 ## 🤖 Available Agents